-A hearty bowl of fruit and oats is a sure fire way to get your kids’ minds into gear for a tough day of learning.
+A hearty bowl of fruit and oats is a sure-fire way to get your kids’ minds into gear for a tough day of learning.
 Oats are known to stabilise blood sugar so by giving your kids this amazing meal for breakfast, their blood sugar levels will be more likely to stay under control throughout the day.
 Why not soak half a cup of raw, rolled oats in warm water overnight?
-In the morning, they’ll be ready to eat – min effort involved!
-Top them with fresh fruits and plain yoghurt (maybe add a drizzle of honey if your kids need sweetness) and breakfast is served!
+In the morning, they’ll be ready to eat – minimal effort involved!
+Top them with cinnamon or fresh fruits and plain yoghurt (maybe add a drizzle of honey if your kids need sweetness) and breakfast is served!

 Nut Butter Toast

 It’s super-easy to sneak things like spinach, nuts, seeds and a range of other superfoods into your kids’ smoothies without them even noticing!
-Don’t overdo it on the fruit, though – some is needed for sweetness but there’s no need to pack six different types of fruit into one meal.
-Think about it – you’d never actually eat that much, so why drink it?
+Don’t overdo it on the fruit juice, salad or dried pieces, though – a fruit here and there is great for fibre and a boost of sweetness but it’s a bad idea to pack six different types of fruit into one meal.
+Fruits are high in sugar and juices, salads and dried fruit make it super-easy to exceed the recommended amount of sugar you’re supposed to consume in a day.
 How about blending these ingredients together to give your kid a kick-start to the day: a handful of baby spinach, a tablespoon of plain yoghurt, a frozen banana, some mango chunks, a bit of moringa powder and some ice … tasty and nutritious!

 Chia Seed Pudding